MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Deploy/How-to-Upgrade-an-Agent-to-System-Center-2016---Operations-Manager.md

 ---
-title: How to Upgrade an Agent to System Center 2016 - Operations Manager ms.custom: na ms.prod: system-center-threshold ms.reviewer: na ms.suite: na ms.technology:
-  - operations-manager
-ms.tgt_pltfrm: na
+description:
+manager:  cfreemanwa
 ms.topic:  article
-ms.assetid: c8153b24-0618-4f3c-a9b2-1dc27107470f
+author:  mgoedtel
+ms.prod:  system-center-threshold
+keywords:
+ms.date:  2016-06-27
+title:  How to Upgrade an Agent to System Center 2016   Operations Manager ms.technology:  operations-manager ms.assetid:  c8153b24-0618-4f3c-a9b2-1dc27107470f
 ---

 # How to Upgrade an Agent to System Center 2016 - Operations Manager
 Use the following procedures to upgrade to System Center 2016 Technical Preview - Operations Manager agents.
 You should first verify that the agents meet minimum supported configurations.
 For more information, see [System Requirements: System Center 2016 - Operations Manager](../../system-requirements/System-Requirements-for-System-Center-Technical-Preview.md).